 With Google Search Console you can check on your robots.txt file to see exactly what these boundaries are.
 To do so, log into Search Console and pull up your dashboard, then choose “Crawl” followed by “robots.txt Tester.”
 From here, you can see your robots.txt file, find errors and make changes.

 If you’ve made changes to your website, you may notice that they don’t show up in Google search results.
 Search Console allows you to notify Google of the changes and get your updates indexed correctly.
 Simply go to your Search Console dashboard, select the page you need to submit, click on “Crawl” then “Fetch as Google.”
 From here, enter the full URL of the page you want indexed, the click “Fetch and Render.”

 This process may take a few minutes, and once completed, click “Submit to Index.”
 If you’re only submitting one specific page, then choose “Crawl Only This URL” but if you want to index the entire site, choose “Crawl This URL and its Direct Links.”
-And voila!
-You’ve completed the process and your updates will catalog your new content within just a couple of days.
+Your updates should catalog your new content within just a couple of days.

 Although Google Analytics and Search Console seem very similar at first, they have distinct qualities, and it’s crucial that you allow them to work together.
 Google Analytics allows you to see who is visiting your site (how many visitors you’re getting, how they’re finding your site, how much time they spend on your site, and where they’re coming from); while Google Search Console gives you more internal information (who is linking to you, if there are problems on your site, and which keywords your site is appearing for in search results).

-And…breathe.
-Once you have Google Console properly setup for your website, you and your analytics team will have a whole new wealth of data to dig into.
+Once you have Google Console properly set up for your website, you and your team will have a whole new wealth of data to dig into.
 This is a great foundation for ensuring that Google is successfully crawling your site.
 Explore the reports, analyze how people are interacting with your site, and fix errors you never would have known existed.